jayhuber/musicscale/README.txt

 Readme file for the MUSICAL SCALE question type
 ===============================================

-A plugin for the learning management system moodle to provide population of a table with localist event data.

 - @package    qtype
 - @subpackage musicscale
 - @copyright  2013 Jay Huber <jhuber@colum.edu> for Moodle 2.x